-I’ve been meaning to write this post for a while now.
-I want to be sure that everybody understands my definition of “skinny” and why it’s a word I use throughout my blog and weight loss products and services.
-I don’t often receive negative comments, but if I ever do, it somehow stems from a misconception of what I advocate, based on the title of my blog.
+I wrote this post some time ago, but it is as relevant today as ever.
+As I continue to expand into things like Skinny Traveler and Skinny Kitties (sit tight, that cat weight loss thing is going to be big), I want to be sure that everybody understands my definition of “skinny.”
+I don’t often receive negative comments, but if I ever do, it somehow stems from a misconception of what I advocate, based the relatively controversial word.
 Let me be really clear here and summarize this all real quick: to me, Skinny is just one word that summarizes healthy, happy, fit, confident and strong.
 In no way am I encouraging or endorsing a nutrient void, exercise overloaded lifestyle that renders a frail, unhealthy, undernourished body or mind.
 Please do read on for the history of how I came to this title and what my real goals are for my readers — and what I really mean when I say “Eat.
 Drink & be Skinny!”

 My History with the Word “Skinny”